aspose-cells/Aspose.Cells-Products/cells/en/go-cpp/conversion/azw3-to-xlsx/_index.md

 {{% /blocks/products/pf/agp/text %}}

-- Microsoft Windows or a compatible OS with Go via C++ Runtime Environment for Windows 32 bit, Windows 64 bit and Linux 64 bit.
+- Microsoft Windows or a compatible OS with Go via C++ Runtime Environment for Windows 64 bit and Linux 64 bit.
 - Add reference to the Aspose.Cells for Go via C++ DLL in your project.

 {{% /blocks/products/pf/agp/content %}}